SwiftIsland/SwiftIslandAPI/README.md

 ## Testing

 Use `swift test` to run the tests.

 For the `testTitoTicketRequest` test there is a environment variable `TITO_TOKEN` containing a Tito API token needed.

 ## XCode

-To open the project in XCode, run `swift package generate-xcodeproj` to generate the xcode project To add the `TITO_TOKEN` environment variable, select the "Run" scheme and go to `Product -> Scheme -> Edit Scheme...`.
-Then select the "Run" action, switch to the "Arguments" tab and add the TITO_TOKEN environment variable containing the Tito API key
+To open the project in XCode, run `swift package generate-xcodeproj` to generate the xcode project.

+To add the `TITO_TOKEN` environment variable:
+- Go to `Product -> Scheme -> Edit Scheme...`
+- Make sure the "Run" scheme is selected in the top left corner
+- Select the "Run" action
+- Switch to the "Arguments" tab
+- Add the `TITO_TOKEN` environment variable containing the Tito API key

 ## Endpoints
 The API is located at: [https://swiftisland.herokuapp.com](https://swiftisland.herokuapp.com).
 The list below informs about the endpoints available.